MicrosoftDocs/architecture-center/docs/example-scenario/ai/risk-stratification-surgery-content.md

 This scenario provides improved security that's built into the components.
 It also provides permissions that you can manage via Azure Active Directory authentication or role-based access control.
 Consider the following [Azure Machine learning best practices for enterprise security](/azure/cloud-adoption-framework/ready/azure-best-practices/ai-machine-learning-enterprise-security) to establish suitable security levels.

-Azure Synapse offers enterprise-grade and industry-leading security features that provide component isolation to protect data, improved network security, and improved threat protection.
+Azure Synapse offers enterprise-grade and industry-leading security features that provide component isolation to protect data, improve network security, and improve threat protection.
 Component isolation can minimize exposure in the case of a security vulnerability.
 Azure Synapse also enables data obfuscation to protect sensitive personal data.

 Azure Data Lake provides security capabilities at all levels, from improved data protection and data masking to improved threat protection.
 For more information, see [Azure Data Lake security](/azure/data-lake-store/data-lake-store-security-overview).